davidszabo26/demo-nexmo-chat-android/README.md

 First, let’s start with a quick refresher of what E2EE (End-to-End Encryption) is and how it works.
 E2EE is simple: when you type in a chat message, it gets encrypted on your mobile device (or in your browser) and gets decrypted only when your chat partner receives it and wants to display it in chat window.

 ![Virgil Chat](https://github.com/VirgilSecurity/chat-back4app-android/blob/master/img/chat_example.png)
-*Note: image needs to be updated, it's directly referred from Back4App project*

 The message remains encrypted while it travels over Wi-Fi and the Internet, through the cloud / web server, into a database, and on the way back to your chat partner.
 In other words, none of the networks or servers have a clue of what the two of you are chatting about.

 ![Virgil Chat Server](https://github.com/VirgilSecurity/chat-back4app-android/blob/master/img/chat_example_server.png)
-*Note: image needs to be updated, it's directly referred from Back4App project*

 What’s difficult in End-to-End Encryption is the task of managing the encryption keys in a way that only the users involved in the chat can access them and nobody else.
 And when I write “nobody else”, I really mean it: even insiders of your cloud provider or even you, the developer, are out; [no accidental mistakes][_mistakes] or legally enforced peeking are possible.
 Writing crypto, especially for multiple platforms is hard: generating true random numbers, picking the right algorithms, and choosing the right encryption modes are just a few examples that make most developers wave their hands in the air and end up just NOT doing it.